wley3337/wills-dot-files/mac-install.md

   - copy the custom-agnoster setup to `~/.oh-my-zsh/custom/themes`
   - you'll also need Powerline fonts to make that them work

-*** below is coppied from the linux install.
-Still in progress and will update as I go
 - install language servers
   Python server
   - `pip install 'python-lsp-server[all]`